 A computer scientist from the University of Toronto, Hector Levesque, is calling on fellow researchers into the field of artificial intelligence (AI) to drastically re-evaluate what they are doing.
 If we are going to continue research into the field of AI we need to change how we measure success.
-The popular way most AI software is evaluated through something called the Turing test which is essentially a test to see if the AI can convince a human that the AI is also a human being.
+The popular way most AI software is evaluated is through something called the Turing test which is essentially a test to see if an AI can convince a human that it is also a human being.

 Last year Wired wrote about how to pass the Turing test: